w3c/webextensions/proposals/public-suffix.md

   // Options that may be passed to the API method to control its behaviour. interface DomainOptions {

-    // Determines how the returned domain should be encoded.
-    // Default = punycode
-    encoding?: DomainEncoding,

     // If true, and the input hostname is an IP address, then this is returned as-is.
     // Default = false
     allowIPAddress?: boolean,